My name’s Eric Bonetti. I’m the publisher of this blog.

 - A smear campaign.

-One thing led to another, and Malm falsely accused accused me of threatening him in an effort to shut down my noisy online and public criticism of him.
+One thing led to another, and Malm falsely accused accused me of threatening him in an effort to shut down my online and public criticism of him.
 As part of this, he committed perjury, falsely stating under oath, and while advised by attorney/parishioner Jeffery Chiow, that my mother or someone purporting to be her had repeatedly contacted him.

 This simply did not happen.